robmoss/job-queue/doc/api.rst

 .. warning::

-   If you use :func:`parq.run` to run many jobs that each return a very large data structure, you should consider saving the results of each job to an external file, rather than passing ``results=True``.
+   If you use :func:`parq.run` to run jobs that return very large data structures, you should consider saving the results of each job to an external file, rather than passing ``results=True``.

 .. autofunction:: parq.run